qdrant/landing_page/qdrant-landing/content/documentation/search.md

 }
 ```

-In this example we are looking for vectors which are similar to vector `[0.2, 0.1, 0.9, 0.7]`.
+In this example, we are looking for vectors similar to vector `[0.2, 0.1, 0.9, 0.7]`.
 Parameter `top` specifies the amount of most similar results we would like to retrieve.

-Values under the key `params` specifies custom parameters for the search.
+Values under the key `params` specify custom parameters for the search.
-Currently it could be:
+Currently, it could be:

 * `hnsw_ef` - value that specifies `ef` parameter of the HNSW algorithm.

 Since the `filter` parameter is specified, the search is performed only among those points that satisfy the filter condition.
-See details of possible filters and how they work in [filtering](../filtering) section.
+See details of possible filters and their work in the [filtering](../filtering) section.

 Example result of this API would be